 We found 7 neurologists who accept Humana Simplicity near Apache Junction, AZ.

-Dr. George Wang's area of specialization is neurology (brain & spinal cord disease).
-He attended Chongqing Medical University for medical school and subsequently trained at a hospital affiliated with the University of Texas Health Science Center at San Antonio for residency.
-Dr. Wang's patients gave him an average rating of 4.0 out of 5 stars.
-He takes several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
+Dr. George Wang is a medical specialist in neurology (brain & spinal cord disease).
+He obtained his medical school training at Chongqing Medical University and performed his residency at a hospital affiliated with the University of Texas Health Science Center at San Antonio.
+Patient ratings for Dr. Wang average 3.5 stars out of 5.
+Dr. Wang accepts Humana HMO, Humana Bronze, Humana Catastrophic, and more.

 Conditions / Treatments

 Medicare Patient Age

 Neurology is the study of the brain and nervous system, including the spinal cord and nerves.
 Disorders of the nervous system can affect many parts of the body, and a neurological exam must be quite thorough.
 A neurologist examining a new patient will check for any issues with:

 - motor skills (the way your brain and muscles work together)